LVNAuth - Structuring a visual novel

 That's where a reusable script comes in.
 You can create a reusable script called 'happy mood' that contains these 3 lines:

-Resuable script: happy mood
+Resuable script name: happy mood

 <character_show: theo_happy>